chisNaN/my-private-repos/README.md

 >A tutorial to help you make your first steps in the jungle of crypto currency

-## crypto-gas-crontasks
+## crypto-currency-scripts

-> Various Google apps script functions with timer triggers to fetch datas from crypto currencies api and send email notifications
+> Various (Java)Scripts to interact with different crypto currency APIS